With the right motivation, I truly believe every woman has the potential to be a handywoman.

 Success happens when preparation meets opportunity.

-Top Shelf DIY offers real, step-by-step advice for women and mommies hoping to learn about DIY home renovation.
+Top Shelf DIY offers real, step-by-step advice for women hoping to learn about DIY home renovation.

 Whether your goal is to overhaul an entire room or to build a piece of furniture, MY goal is to give you a solid foundation of knowledge.

 Not everyone is blessed with a handy husband (I certainly wasn't - love ya Babe!).
 Or maybe you prefer taking the bull by the horns and would like to learn a whole new set of skills.
 Either way, you're in the right place.

 Beyond general craftiness, becoming a DIY handywoman requires a bigger investment of your time but also offers a bigger sense of accomplishment.